swiftcodesolution/symptom-adminpanel/README.md

 # Health Companion Admin Panel

-A comprehensive, B2C + B2B healthcare management platform built with **Next.js 14**, featuring:
+A comprehensive, B2C + B2B healthcare management platform built with Next.js 14.
+Includes:

-- **Super Admin Panel** for user, medical data, subscription, and company management.
+- A **Super Admin Panel** to manage users, medical data, subscriptions, and companies.
-- **Company Portal** for business customers to manage their own employees.
+- A **Company Portal** where business customers manage their own employees.
-- **Public Medical Profile** for emergency/clinical access through QR code.
+- A **Public Medical Profile** for emergency/clinical use via QR code.

 ---